 What also makes True North Basecamp unique?
 “Water.”

-region had 27 mines operating.
-Since most of these mines were open pit, by the time the last mine closed in 1984 they began to fill with water creating a chain of crystal clear lakes, some as deep as 550 feet.
+In 1918, the peak year of ore mining, the Cuyuna region had 27 mines operating.
+Since most of these mines were open pits, by the time the last mine closed in 1984, they began to fill with water creating a chain of crystal clear lakes, some as deep as 550 feet.
 The other unique feature of the mine lakes is how quiet they are since no speed boats are allowed.
-This is one reason why paddle boarding, kayaking and scuba diving are so popular on the mine lakes.
+This is why paddleboarding, kayaking, and scuba diving are popular on the mine lakes.